ucsdlib/newspaper_textmining/_episodes/02-navigating-the-filesystem.md

 ~~~
 {: .output}

-Let's see what is inside the nfs directory by using the `ls` command:
+Let's see what is inside the cephfs directory by using the `ls` command:

 ~~~
 $ ls